 People

-Chiara completed her PhD in Economics and Law, summa cum laude, through a joint programme between the University of Bologna (Prof. Enrico Santarelli), Erasmus University Rotterdam (Prof. Michael Faure), and Universität Hamburg.
-Her dissertation examined the socioeconomic and historical dimensions of reskilling programmes, focusing on the construction of labour market identities and their social dynamics.
+Chiara completed a joint PhD in Economics and Law (summa cum laude) at the Universities of Bologna, Rotterdam, and Hamburg.
+Her dissertation analysed the socioeconomic and historical dimensions of reskilling programmes and the construction of labour market identities.

 Links to publicly accessible reports; academic publications available on request.